Dbravi/fixtures-1.0/README.md

 # My Playwright Project

 This project is a Playwright-based testing framework designed to facilitate end-to-end testing of web applications.
-It utilizes the Page Object Model (POM) for better organization and maintainability of test code.
+It utilizes playwright fixtures and the Page Object Model (POM) for better organization and maintainability of test code.

 ## Project Structure